-The Family Medicine Residency Program at the University of Vermont College of Medicine and UVM Medical Center emphasizes the cornerstones of family medicine:
+The Family Medicine Residency Program at the UVM Medical Center and University of Vermont Larner College of Medicine emphasizes the cornerstones of Family Medicine:

 - providing top-quality comprehensive health care for patients of all ages